USMNT .PICKED WORST TIME TO PLAY WORST GAME;

 ball meant for forward CHARLES De KETEIAERE… who

-already had scored twice from close range, thanks to def
+already had scored twice from close range, thanks to defensive

 When Freese failed, veteran Belgium defenseman HANS